We may earn money or products from the companies mentioned in this post. For more information please refer to Privacy and Disclosure Page.

 Great article.
 I live 40 mins south of Salem, MA and have been many times.
 I love learning all about witches.
 It is fascinating to me.

-Very interesting to learn stories of witches in America.
+Very interesting.
 I love learning more about historical yet unique topics like this one!

 I have to say I never gave much thought to witches.
 This is really interesting.
 Thanks!